msupply-foundation/msupply_docs/content/docs/coldchain/monitoring.md

 - Date/Time Range
 - Breach type

-To add a filter to the page, choose the required filter from the drop down.
+To add a filter to the page, choose the required filter from the drop down, the date time filter will apply to all of the tabs in the monitoring section.

 <div class="note">By default, data from the last 24 hours is shown.
 Use the from date/time and to date/time fields to look at a longer period of time.</div>